 "Issues" is pointing to escape.
-It's talking about salvation.
+It is talking about salvation.
 These two verses, in a greatly simplified sense, focus on the issue of the entire Bible.
 Everything in it is intended to lead us finally to this point—to this issue.
 That issue is—God is able to save.
 Now hang on to that.
-That's what's He attempting to focus our attention on, from the beginning to the end.
+That is what is He attempting to focus our attention on, from the beginning to the end.
 God can deliver the goods.

 When Adam and Eve sinned, they introduced mankind's ultimate enemy to earth, and that is death.
 Now since Adam and Eve sinned, everyone of us has done what Adam and Eve did—sinned.
 The central issue to us then is how can we be delivered from sin and death?

 Now, He confidently claims to do this, and He presents to us the life, the death, and the resurrection of Jesus Christ as His primary evidence.
-The life of Jesus Christ—in the sense that it is possible for a person with the spirit of God to keep the commands of Gods.
+The life of Jesus Christ—in the sense that it is possible for a person with the Spirit of God to keep the commands of God.
 It can be done.
 Jesus did it without flaw.
-We can't possibly do it that way, because we're already ruined; but we can certainly do far better than we're doing now.
+We cannot possibly do it that way, because we are already ruined; but we can certainly do far better than we are doing now.